kubesure/forkjoin/README.md

 # forkjoin
-The library implements a fork and join integration pattern using goroutines.
+The library implements a fork(fanout) and join(fanin) pattern using goroutines

 ## Design

-1. Spawns N goroutines for  N worker added through addWorker method on the Multiplexer
+1. Multiplexer spawns N goroutines for N worker added through addWorker method on the Multiplexer
-2. Multiplexer is a request response, it return only one response form the worker
+2. Multiplexer's model is request/response, it return only one response form the worker
-3. Multiplexer's manager manages the heart beat, worker only need to implement the actual work
+3. Worker only need to implement the actual work.
+Heartbeat is managed for the worker.
 4. Each worker needs to
     * Implement the Worker interface and return on result channel
     * Exit its work on a signal from Manager on the done channel
-5. Restarts the unhealthy worker (goroutine) if the work WIP heartbeat is slower than 2 seconds
+5. Worker (goroutine) is considered unhealthy and is restarted if the heartbeat is delayed by more than two seconds

 ## TODO

 1. Bindings for Kafka and Java
-2. HTTP worker simple HTTP dispatches
+2. HTTP worker for simple HTTP dispatches

 ## Usage & Test

+refer to main.go for complete code

 ```
 func main() {